krother/advanced_python/functions/decorators.rst

        return fibonacci(n-1) + fibonacci(n-2)

 You can argue that this does not simplify the code.
-Decorators pays off in bigger programs, when they are used often.
+Decorators pay off in bigger programs, when they are used several times.
 Logging function calls is a good example for using a decorator.